Co-Separating Sounds of Visual Objects

 \paragraph{Separation Results.} Tables~\ref{Tab:separation1} and~\ref{Tab:separation2} show the results for the MUSIC and AudioSet datasets, respectively.

 Table~\ref{Tab:separation1} presents results on MUSIC as a function of the training source: single-source videos (solo) or multi-source videos (solo + duet).
 Our method consistently outperforms all baselines in separation accuracy, as captured by the SDR and SIR metrics.\footnote{Note that SAR measures the \emph{artifacts} present in the separated signal, but not the separation accuracy.
 So, a less well-separated signal can achieve high(er) SAR values.
-In fact, naively copying the original input twice (i.e., doing no separation) results in SAR $\approx$ 80 in our setting.} While the SoP method~\cite{zhao2018sound} works well when training only on solo videos, it fails to make use of the additional duets, and its performance degrades when training on the multi-source videos.
-In contrast, our method actually \emph{improves} when trained on a combination of solos and multi-source duets, achieving its best performance.
+In fact, naively copying the original input twice (i.e., doing no separation at all) results in SAR $\approx$ 80 in our setting.} While the SoP method~\cite{zhao2018sound} works well when training only on solo videos, it fails to make use of the additional duets, and its performance degrades when training on the multi-source videos.
+In contrast, our method actually \emph{improves} when trained on a combination of solos and duets, achieving its best performance.
 This experiment highlights precisely the limitation of the mix-and-separate training paradigm when presented with multi-source training videos, and it demonstrates that our co-separation idea can successfully overcome that limitation.

 Our method also outperforms all baselines, including \cite{zhao2018sound}, when training on solos.
 Our better accuracy versus the AV-Mix-and-Separate baseline and \cite{zhao2018sound} shows that our object-level co-separation idea is essential.
 The NMF-MFCC baseline can only return ungrounded separated signals.
 Therefore, we evaluate both possible matchings and take its best results (to the baseline's advantage).
-Our method still achieves large gains, and we also have the benefit of matching the separated sounds to semantically meaningful visual objects in the video.
+Also, our gains are similar even if we give~\cite{zhao2018sound} the advantage of temporal pooling over 3 frames.
+Overall our method achieves large gains, and also has the benefit of matching the separated sounds to semantically meaningful visual objects in the video.